jakecoffman/crud/README.md

 ### Why

-Swagger is great, but up until now your options to use swagger are:
+OpenAPI is great, but up until now your options to use it are:

-1. Write it by hand and then make your server match your spec.
+1. Write YAML by hand and then make your server match your spec.
-2. Write it by hand and generate your server.
+2. Write YAML by hand and generate your server.
-3. Generate it from comments in your code.
+3. Generate YAML from comments in your code.

 None of these options seems like a great idea.

 This project takes another approach: make a specification in Go code using nice builders where possible.
-The swagger is generated from this spec and validation is done before your handler gets called.
+The OpenAPI spec is generated from this and validation is done before your handler gets called.

 This reduces boilerplate that you have to write and gives you nice documentation too!